Arch Linux is for Rust Lovers

 • wezterm - A nice GPU accelerated terminal with tons of features.

-• zed - IMO the best food.
+• zed - IMO the best locals.

 • fzf - versatile fuzzy finder